ethancsmith/math263-notes/06-predictor-corrector_methods.md

 ## The trouble with implicit methods.

-The numerical methods for solving ODE's that we have considered so far have all been explicit, which is to say that the formula defining the $(i+1)$st approximation can be explicitly solved for $y_{i+1}$.
+The numerical methods for solving ODEs that we have considered so far have all been explicit, which is to say that the formula defining the $(i+1)$st approximation can be explicitly solved for $y_{i+1}$.
 Implicit methods are characterized by formula which are not able to solved in the general case.
 Suppose as usual that we are trying to numerically solve the first order IVP